Diesel emission claims

 Have or had a diesel car made between 2009 and 2020?
 Should you join the millions who have signed up to legal claims?

-We've key info below, including a firm-by-firm breakdown of claims you can join.
-(See specific info below if you bought or leased your car in Scotland or Northern Ireland.)
+We've key info below, including a firm-by-firm breakdown of legal claims you can join and the pros and cons of doing so.
+(See specific info below if you bought or leased your car in Northern Ireland or Scotland.)

 This article covers a developing – and complicated – area, and doesn't constitute legal advice.